haricot/djangocms-bs4forcascade/README.md

 Currently with bootstrap v4.1.1

-Some templates and templatetags to be used with djangoCMS and Bootstrap4 with plugins for djangocms-casacde.
+Some templates and templatetags to be used with djangoCMS and Bootstrap4 with plugins for [jrief/djangocms-cascade](https://github.com/jrief/djangocms-cascade/).